meks77/easy-validation/README.md

 ### Do more validations to report in any way you want

-Expect the case you want to validate the input to be not blank and it mustn't contain whitespace, but you want to report it with different error messages.
+Expect the case you want to validate the input to be not blank, and it mustn't contain whitespace, but you want to report it with different error messages.

 ````